Federal Financial Aid & the FAFSA Application

 - Your recent financial history (or your parents' if applicable) as recorded on your federal income tax information;

-- Whether you apply by the Priority Filing Date of March 1; and
+- Whether you apply by the Priority Filing Date; and

 - How many credits you register for each term (see below).